alexrvandam/Descriptron/README.md

 ```
 Examine the log file if you and then plot the AP scores to examine for overfitting

-# Plot the loss and AP scores and inspect for over-fitting
+# Plot the loss and AP scores and inspect for over-fitting and model performance
 ```shell
 python plot.log.v3
 ```